rsdoiel/antenna/science_and_technology.md

 ## Hm, why are so many DrayTek routers stuck in a bootloop?

-date: 2025-03-25, updated: 2025-03-25, from: The Register (UK I.T.
+date: 2025-03-25, updated: 2025-03-27, from: The Register (UK I.T.
 News)

-<h4>Time to update your firmware, if you can, to one with the security fixes, cough cough</h4> <p>DrayTek router owners in the UK and beyond had a pretty miserable weekend after some ISPs began to notice a lot of their customers&#39; gateways going offline.…</p> <p><!--#include virtual='/data_centre/_whitepaper_textlinks_top.html' --></p>
+<h4>Time to update your firmware, if you can, to one with the security fixes, cough cough</h4> <p>DrayTek router owners in the UK and beyond had a pretty miserable weekend after some ISPs began to notice a bunch of their customers&#39; gateways going offline.…</p> <p><!--#include virtual='/data_centre/_whitepaper_textlinks_top.html' --></p>

 <br>